Engineering A Happiness Prediction Model

 Over the last 5 years, I've tracked my happiness every single day.
 I've now used this data to build a happiness prediction model.
 That's right.
 I've built a model that can accurately predict how happy I will be on a scale from 1 to 10, based on what I plan to do that day.

 This model features over 80 happiness factors.
-Below is a sneak peek of these happiness factors (but more on that later!)
+Below is a sneak peek of these happiness factors.
+This shows how much certain factors - like running, my job and my relationship with my girlfriend - influence my happiness (but more on that later!)

 I want to share with you exactly how I built this Happiness Prediction Model.